Creating a comprehensive product strategy to improve aging adults’ interactions with iRobot products.

 Impact

-This project was significant for my professional growth, having given me the chance to act on my project manger skills and grow them in a consulting and strategy setting.
+This project was significant for my individual growth, having given me the chance to act on my project manger skills and grow them in a consulting and strategy setting.
 This project was also particularly exciting as it was the first time I was able to design work in person since the start of my master’s program – we got messy with sticky notes and project boards, and were able to be as visual as we wanted with our frameworks.